Bazball

-Bazball is an informal term coined by ESPN Cricinfo UK editor Andrew Miller during the 2022 English cricket season, referring to the style of play of the England cricket team in Test matches.
-It was developed after the appointments of Brendon McCullum (whose nickname is Baz) as Test head coach and Ben Stokes as Test captain by English cricket managing director Rob Key in May 2022.
+Bazball is an informal term for the style of play developed by the England cricket team in Test matches following the appointments of Brendon "Baz" McCullum as Test head coach and Ben Stokes as Test captain by English cricket managing director Rob Key in May 2022.
+The word was coined by ESPN Cricinfo UK editor Andrew Miller during the 2022 English cricket season.